Wasymir/SDD/img/readme.txt

 ========================================================
- This pattern is downloaded from www.subtlepatterns.com If you need more, that's where to get'em.
+ Some of this pattern is downloaded from www.subtlepatterns.com If you need more, that's where to get'em.
  ========================================================